-Many MNOs are well on the journey towards opening and virtualising their core networks, achieving significant operational gains.
+Many MNOs are well on the journey toward opening and virtualizing their core networks, achieving significant operational gains.
 They now have their sights on their distributed mobile edge networks: the radio access network (RAN).
-And because MNOs must replace or augment existing RAN equipment to deliver 5G service, they have the opportunity to adopt open and virtualised RAN architectures—which we will refer to simply as “open RAN”—as part of these deployments.
+And because MNOs must replace or augment existing RAN equipment to deliver 5G service, they have the opportunity to adopt open and virtualized RAN architectures—which we will refer to simply as “open RAN”—as part of these deployments.

 The open RAN market is still in its early days.
 We estimate that there are currently 35 active open RAN deployments across the globe,1 many of which involve MNOs testing open RAN in greenfield, rural, and emerging markets.
 Although deployments are starting slowly, they could easily double in 2021.
 While it may take anywhere from three to five years for the technology to fully mature, open RAN adoption should accelerate rapidly thanks to the logic of its network design and its strategic alignment with carrier needs.
 Economic and competitive forces are also converging to drive the market forward.
 If this trend continues, the open RAN market has the potential to grow substantially, with some estimating double-digit growth rates2 that will push open RAN to approach 10% of the total RAN market by 20253 from less than 1% today.4 Moreover, if governments force MNOs to replace installed 5G RAN equipment from restricted vendors, the growth rate may be even higher.